 But the former EZB Headquarter at this place is the reason, why the sculpture is there.
 Who knows, how long the Euro will be.

-As the EZB moved away there was pressure to also move away the “Euro-Sculpture” from the Willy-Brand place, but it is still there as Marie Sophie found out.
+As the EZB moved away there was pressure to also move away the “Euro-Sculpture” from the Willy-Brand place, (even to Paris, London is no option) but it is still there as Marie Sophie found out.
+A second identical piece is at the Frankfurt Airport.

 And here is a picture of the old (sorry) Eurotower building in Frankfurt.
 It used to be the BfG Bank before which was founded after WWII by Germanys unions to help the Unions to handle their finances and to provide cheap financial service for the union members, mostly Common Joes.
 The aim was not to make much profits, like usual in socialistic organisations but to help the lower class people.
 They almost went bankrupt and had to be saved with some state warrenties, the losses were socialised, not the bonuses, the bank was dissolved, just like the big affiliated member of the group “Neue Heimat“, founded to provide cheaper appartments in the cities.
 Much of the real estate property was sold to all kinds of Investors, like the baker Horst Schiesser or US Lone Star.
 Some of BfG”s private business is now (after some detours) at the Santander Bank, Spain.